PeARSearch/PeARS-fruit-fly/common-crawl-processor/README.md

     387 documents processed 100 documents added...
     768 documents processed 200 documents added...

-We are going to use a topic modelling approach to remove unwanted content.
-First, we need to transform the .xml files into .txt.
+First, we will transform the .xml files into .txt.

      python3 transform_into_txt.py --folder=processed_wet

-We take a sample from .wet processed documents in order to train the topic model, in our case a Latent Dirichlet allocation (LDA) model, that will detect unwanted content.
+We are going to use a *topic modelling* approach to remove unwanted content.
+More specifically, we will train a Latent Dirichlet allocation (LDA) model.
 LDA is a technique that assigns so-called 'topics' to documents, where each topic is expressed as a collection of characteristic words.
 For instance, the following might be a topic about fencing and gating:

      iron, wrought, ca, gates, fence, company, fencing, gate, ornamental, contractor

 LDA probabilistically assigns topics to documents.
-So for instance, the Web page of a fence manufacturer might have a 0.6 probability of including the fencing topic, and a 0.4 probability of including a shopping topic.
+So the Web page of a fence manufacturer might have a 0.6 probability of including the fencing topic, and a 0.4 probability of including a shopping topic.

+We will take a sample from .wet processed documents in order to train the topic model,

 We first need to preprocess the documents by removing highly and lowly frequent words, punctuation and numbers.
 We are using the Gensim library both for preprocessing and topic modelling.
 The vocabulary for the LDA model has already been created and it's available in 'vocabulary.txt'.
 The command below creates a bag of words for each document.